thoughtfulbloke/sk23/README.md

 *Data sources: Because the UN population numbers were fixed, this was the numbers from the UN as at early 2021 (The Stats NZ population has not changed)*

 Fixing the U.N. population data took someone in an official capacity contacting the U.N. with up to date data.
-And I think for the awareness in getting their we need to specially mention the campaigning of the journalist Henry Cooke who strongly pushed the issue.
+And I think for the awareness in getting their attention we need to specially mention the campaigning of the journalist Henry Cooke who strongly pushed the issue in Prime Ministerial press conferences.

 And the UN data was fixed.

 The HSU vs full population data resulted in what I will describe as Stats NZ having words with the Ministry of Health about the calculation it was using.
 And if anyone wants to read the review it is at https://www.stats.govt.nz/reports/review-of-health-service-user-population-methodology/